LLM-PBE: Assessing Data Privacy in Large Language Models: Leakage of Training Data

 \tb{Pretraining data size.} We explore the impact of pretraining dataset size on the privacy concerns associated with LLMs.
 We execute DEAs on various Pythia models, differentiated by their training durations, as illustrated in Figure~\ref{fig:dea_pythia}.
 Besides the model size, when increasing the number of training tokens, LLM's memorization capacity also increases.
 Consequently, this leads to a rise in data extraction accuracy.

 \begin{mybox} \tb{Takeaways:} Our findings reveal that data type, data position, data length, and pretraining data size collectively impact privacy risks on Llama-2.
-Textual data is more susceptible to leakage compared to numerical data due to its contextual richness.
-Private data at the beginning of a sentence is more vulnerable to extraction by the model’s attention mechanisms.
+Data with richer contextual information (e.g., locations) tends to be more susceptible to memorization during fine-tuning.
+Private data at the end of a sample is more vulnerable to extraction.
 Data samples that are harder to predict, indicated by higher perplexity, are more easily identified in MIAs.
 Additionally, increasing the size of the training data enhances the model’s memorization capacity, leading to higher privacy risks.
 These insights highlight the necessity for targeted privacy strategies that address the specific characteristics of different data types in LLMs. \end{mybox}